Ahtashamkhanniazi/Blockchain_Price_Tracker/README.md

 ### 4. Running the Application

-  - npm run start:dev  \\ This command starts the application in development mode.
+  - yarn run start:dev  \\ This command starts the application in development mode.

 ### 5. Accessing the Application